ticianavalle/2016goals/README.md

 7. The Walking Dead Season 1 *
 8. The Wolf among us *
 9. Ori and the blind forest definitive edition *

-### Wii/WiiU
+10. Shadow of Mordor *

-10. The Beatles Rock Band
+### Wii/WiiU/3DS/DS Lite
-11. Super Paper Mario *playing
+11. The Beatles Rock Band
-12. The Legend of Zelda Spirit Tracks *playing
+12. Super Paper Mario *playing
-13. The Legend of Zelda Twilight Princess *playing
+13. Star Wars - The Force Unleashed 2 *playing
 14. Sonic Unleashed *playing
-15. Prince of Persia - The Forgotten Sands *playing
+15. The Legend of Zelda Spirit Tracks *playing
-16. Star Wars - The Force Unleashed 2 *playing
+16. The Legend of Zelda Twilight Princess *playing

 -------------------